ahmar-notes/dsa-n-coding/home/4_Resource_itineraries/coding_ninjas_dsa/2_Dynamic_Allocation/2_Reference_and_Pass_by_Reference.md

 # 2. Reference and Pass by Reference

-Reference is a type variable who does not have its own memory allocated.
-It refers or have the same address of a variable in the symbol table.
+Reference is a type of variable who does not have its own memory allocated.
+It refers or have the same address of a variable in the symbol table, i.e. like having two names for a single person.
 <ins>This result in using memory efficiently.</ins>
 A reference variable must be assign with the desired variable at initializing (else error).